THE CASE FOR IBOGAINE

-n eThe United States is faced with a nationwide overdose epidemic, which has killed over 100,000 people in 2022.
+The United States is faced with a nationwide overdose epidemic, which has killed over 107,000 people in 2023 alone.
 To put that in perspective, in twelve years of war in Vietnam, the US lost half that amount — 56,000 Americans.
+Ibogaine is a psychedelic root bark extract that can interrupt hard addictions like crystal meth, opioids, and alcohol in a single treatment, and eliminates withdrawals.
+And yet this powerful medicine remains mislabelled as a Schedule 1 harmful narcotic drug, thus making it inaccessible and uninsurable.

 Screen Shot 2021 07 11 at 9.24.33 AM

-What the US rehab model can do for a patient after 90 days, ibogaine can do in less than 24 hours, with no craving and no post-addiction withdrawal (PAWS) syndrome.
-Now that is nothing short of a miracle.
-This data has been known since 1962.
-Big Pharma, however, has no financial interest in rescheduling ibogaine.
+What the US rehab model could only dream of doing for a patient after 90 days, ibogaine can do in less than 24 hours, with no craving and no post-addiction withdrawal (PAWS) syndrome.

 WHERE THE MONEY GOES

-ibogaine treatment +1-2 week stay at approved clinic
+ibogaine treatment +10-day stay at approved clinic

 $500 Awake.net administrative fees